yutakaJssst/PGSN/README.md

 ## What is PGSN?

 **PGSN** is a functional programming language and platform for constructing and transforming structured assurance cases based on the **Goal Structuring Notation (GSN)**.
+Unlike standard GSN, which primarily consists of static diagrams, PGSN allows dynamic and structured generation of argument elements using a functional and object-oriented programming language.

-**PGSN** is currently implementation as an embedded **functional language in Python**, but other implementation is planned.
+**PGSN** is currently implemented as an **embedded language in Python**, but other implementations are planned.

 ## Key Features

 -  **GSN Modeling Using Functional Programming**: Write assurance cases as functional programs
--  **Templatable & Reusable**: Build assurance structures compositionally
+-  **Reusable**: Build assurance structures compositionally
--  **Record-Oriented OO Model**: Class/inheritance for reusable node types
+-  **Object-Oriented**: Class/inheritance for reusable node types
--  **Security Aware**: Script runs inside an interpreter with a resource limit.
+-  **Security Aware**: PGSN terms are executed in a resource-limited interpreter, ensuring safe evaluation of third-party code.

 ## Installation